-Their killings, and whether the right culprits were caught, are set to be the focus of a new True Crime documentary.
-Before the show airs in spring 2021, Silvia, who was a detective in Fall River at the time, spoke to FrontPageDetectives about the killings and the duo charged.
+Their killings, and whether the right culprits were caught, were the focus of a recent true crime documentary.
+Before the show aired in 2021, Silvia, who was a detective in Fall River at the time, spoke to FrontPageDetectives about the killings and the duo charged.

 Levesque’s lifeless body was found under the bleachers at a vocational high school.
 She was a runaway and a sex worker.
 Her death was caused by massive trauma to her skull, but Detective Paul Carey quickly noticed her hands had been bound behind her and there were signs of torture and sexual trauma.